Sully Sullenberger: Post-flight accolades and publicity

 San Ramon Valley Fire Protection District Chief Richard Price presented Captain Sullenberger with his district's highest award, the Medal of Valor, which had been given only a few times in the district's history.
 Sullenberger, Skiles, and Flight 1549's cabin crew—Doreen Welsh, Sheila Dail, and Donna Dent—were honored with a standing ovation during the Super Bowl XLIII pre-game ceremony on February 1, 2009.
 Sullenberger was awarded with honorary lifetime membership in the Seaplane Pilots Association.
 In 2009, Sullenberger was awarded the Founders' Medal by The Air League.
 Admirers of Sullenberger started a Facebook fan site that, as of late February 2009, had half a million members.

 A library book, Just Culture: Balancing Safety and Accountability was in Sullenberger's luggage left behind in the cockpit.
 When Sullenberger notified the library that the water-damaged book had been recovered, it made a point of waiving any late fees.
 Bloomberg presented Sullenberger with a new copy along with the Key to the City of New York.

 Sullenberger threw out the first pitch of the 2009 Major League Baseball season for the San Francisco Giants.
 His Giants jersey was inscribed with the name "Sully" and the number 155—a reference to the 155 people aboard the plane.

 On June 6, 2009, Sullenberger returned to Denison to participate in the town's D-Day celebration and to give the commencement address for his alma mater, marking the 40th anniversary of his graduation from the school.

 Sullenberger made an appearance in St. Louis, Missouri, on July 14, 2009, to participate in the Red Carpet All-Star Parade before the 2009 Major League Baseball All-Star Game.

 On February 24, 2009, Sullenberger testified before the U.S. House of Representatives Subcommittee on Aviation of the Committee on Transportation and Infrastructure that his salary had been cut by 40 percent, and that his pension, like most airline pensions, was terminated and replaced by a PBGC guarantee worth only pennies on the dollar.
 He cautioned that airlines were "under pressure to hire people with less experience.
 Their salaries are so low that people with greater experience will not take those jobs.
 We have some carriers that have hired some pilots with only a few hundred hours of experience. ...
 There's simply no substitute for experience in terms of aviation safety."

 The Sullenberger Aviation Museum in Charlotte, North Carolina is named for him.
 It houses a Miracle on the Hudson exhibit.

+On July 14, 2026, Sullenberger told the public that he had been diagnosed with Alzheimer's in 2025.
+"It is early stage.
+For now, this means a name may not come easily to me, I forget a story I have recently told, or I don't sleep as well, but I am in the beginning of this long journey."